Russell-Waterhouse/blog/content/post/cpp-features.md

 ## Functions

-## Concurrency
-In the world of C++ concurrency, you really have 2 options: Threads and Coroutines.
-Coroutines were introduced in C++20 and Threads are a classic.
-Use whatever you're more familiar with, and if you're unfamiliar with concurrency, I recommend coroutines.
-I'll probably use threads because I'm more familiar with them, but I might learn coroutines for fun.

-I'll do a brief overview of the two methods below, but like everything else in this post, don't mistake it for a full turorial.

-### Coroutines

-### Threads

 ## Compiler
 There are many C++ compilers, but I'll be using g++ because it's already on my machine (Fedora 38 at the time of writing).